eliajoh/playwright-testautomation/README.md

 # Playwright Test Automation Project

 A **TypeScript**-based test automation suite using [Playwright](https://playwright.dev/) for end-to-end testing.
-This project includes both **positive and negative test cases** to ensure robust validation of the website under test.
+This project includes both **positive and negative test cases**.
 This project is made for learning purposes.

 ---

 ## Features
 - **End-to-end testing** with Playwright
-- **TypeScript** for type safety and better developer experience
 - **Positive and negative test cases** for comprehensive coverage
 - **Coming soon: CI/CD** with Docker and Jenkins